Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 https://github.com/Netflix/metaflow

-Pipeline is defined as a child class `FlowSpec` with class methods with `step` decorators and call `next` method in the end to specify the next task in Python code.
+Metaflow enables you to define your pipeline as a child class of `FlowSpec` that includes class methods with `step` decorators in Python code.

 ### Pros: